Coretti Arle-Titz: Soviet actress and recording artist (1932–1938)

-Early 1932, the Titz household had relocated to 15, Savelevski Pereulok, where they inhabited apartment #11, two small dingy rooms on the third floor in Moscow's Western section near Kropotkinskaya Square.
+Early 1932, the Titz household had relocated to 15, Savelevski Pereulok, where they inhabited apartment No. 11, two small dingy rooms on the third floor in Moscow's Western section near Kropotkinskaya Square.
 During this time, Coretti recorded several songs with the Muztrest Label, including the spirituals "Sometimes I Feel Like a Motherless Child" and "Little David Play on Your Harp".
 On June 26, Emma Harris, Coretti Arle Titz, actor Bob Ross and engineer Robert Robinson gathered at Nikolayevsky Station to welcome twenty-two Afro-American artists (including Langston Hughes) that were invited the Soviet Union to produce a film depicting Negro laborers in their difficult working conditions in the American South.
 The film was based on Vladimir Mayakovsky's 1925 poem, "Black & White", which protested American racism and imperialism.
 The film was sponsored by the Comintern and was to be produced by the Russo-German film company Meschrabpom.

 In February 1933, Coretti debuted for the first time in Armenia.
 Her performance at Yerevan's House of Culture was extremely well received by the press, especially for her stellar performance of Armenian folk songs.

 On March 29, 1934, Coretti celebrated her tenth year on the Soviet stage with a radio concert at the Moscow Radio-Theater with many other Soviet entertainers.
 The radio broadcast reached as far as France and Norway.
 Throughout the year, she performed on Moscow's Radio-Komintern.
 After the assassination of Sergei Kirov, Stalin's assumed successor, on December 1, 1934, life became much more oppressive within the Soviet Union.
 On December 20, Coretti and Afro-American expat singer Celeste Cole welcomed Paul Robeson at the White Russia Train Station for his first Soviet Tour.
 The following month, on January 14, 1935, Coretti performed at a benefit gala held for Robeson at the House of the Kino.
 Unfortunately, she wasn't particularly fond of Robeson and avoided him whenever possible.

 From February–March 1935, after recording more songs with the April Recording Label, she toured Ukraine's Donbas region and Russia's newly created Chelyabinsk Oblast (Chelyabinsk and Magnitogorsk) before traveling to Moscow's Mosfilm Studios to appear as Marion Dixon's (Lyubov Orlova) maid in Grigori Aleksandrov's latest melodramatic comedy film, "Circus".
 However, Coretti's uncredited appearance is only for 30 seconds (40:33–41:03 and 41:27–41:31 mark).
 During this time, Coretti developed a close friendship with Marian Anderson.
 In Late-1935, she appeared in Kazakhstan's capital Alma-Ata (now Almaty).

 The majority of 1936 was spent performing at Moscow's Tchaikovsky Conservatory and on Radio-Moscow, except for a brief appearance at the Summer Theater in Kursk.
-From 1937–1938, Coretti resumed touring, appearing in Penza, Vologda, Arkhangelsk, Odessa, Vladivostok, Solikamsk, Astrakhan and around the Sverdlovsk Oblast.
+From 1937 to 1938, Coretti resumed touring, appearing in Penza, Vologda, Arkhangelsk, Odessa, Vladivostok, Solikamsk, Astrakhan and around the Sverdlovsk Oblast.